databrary/presentations/jlsc-15/jlsc.md

 For the time being, Databrary does not charge users for storage or curation services.
 Those costs are borne by the NSF and NICHD project grants.
 Sustaining domain specific research data repositories on project-specific grants is common, but the model is not ideal.
-Databrary is part of a consortium of domain specific repositories led by ICPSR that has called for new, more sustainable funding models (http://datacommunity.icpsr.umich.edu/sites/default/files/WhitePaper_ICPSR_SDRDD_121113.pdf).
+Databrary is part of a consortium of domain specific repositories led by ICPSR that has called for new, more sustainable funding models (Ember et al., 2013).
-In the meantime, the project team continues to develop plans for long-term sustainability of Databrary, with focus on the ArXiv (arxiv.org) and ICSPR institutional subscription models, storage volume/curation load based fees-for-service, and professional society partnerships.
+In the meantime, the project team continues to develop plans for long-term sustainability of Databrary, with focus on the ArXiv (ArXiv, 2015) and ICSPR institutional subscription models, storage volume/curation load based fees-for-service, and professional society partnerships.

 ## Conclusion